 In a shallow bowl, combine 1 cup of cracker meal, 1/4 teaspoon black pepper, and 2 tablespoons ground flax seed.
 Mix well.

-Add four tablespoons olive oil to a baking pan.
+Add 4 tablespoons olive oil to a baking pan.

-Take the steak from the marinade, removing any excess marinade, and dredge the steaks in the cracker meal mixture.
+Take the steak, removing any excess marinade and dredging the steaks in the cracker meal mixture.
 Place the dredged steaks on the baking pan.

 Bake the steaks for 15 minutes, or until cooked through.
 Once the steak is done, remove from the oven and allow them to rest for 5 minutes before serving.

-While the steaks are cooking, make the gravy.
-In a medium-sized pot, on medium high heat, add 3/4 cup chicken stock, 1/4 cup chopped onion, 2 chopped portabello mushrooms, 1 teaspoon thyme, 1/4 teaspoon garlic powder, 1/4 teaspoon black pepper, and 1/8 teaspoon kosher salt.
+While the steaks are cooking, prepare the gravy.
+In a medium-sized pot on medium high heat, add 3/4 cup chicken stock, 1/4 cup chopped onion, 2 chopped portabello mushrooms, 1 teaspoon thyme, 1/4 teaspoon garlic powder, 1/4 teaspoon black pepper, and 1/8 teaspoon kosher salt.

-In the meantime in a separate small bowl combine 3/4 cup of milk with 1 1/2 tablespoons cornstarch; mix well to dissolve the cornstarch.
-Make sure there are no lumps.
+In the meantime, combine 3/4 cup of milk with 1 1/2 tablespoons cornstarch in a separate small bowl.
+Mix well to dissolve the cornstarch, ensuring there are no lumps.

-Add the milk mixture to the simmering chicken stock; stirring constantly to avoid lumps.
+Add the milk mixture to the simmering chicken stock; stir constantly to avoid lumps.
 Simmer the gravy until thick and delicious.

 Serve one steak per person topped with the thickened mushroom gravy.
-Serve alongside your favorite healthy side dishes, like steamed green beans, or a fresh salad.
+Serve alongside your favorite healthy side dishes such as steamed green beans or a fresh salad.